iPhone 13's biggest feature isn't on a spec sheet. It's the trade-in offers

-Apple's new iPhone 13 and 13 Pro phones have lots of new features that are welcome upgrades over earlier iPhone models.
+Apple's new iPhone 13 and 13 Pro phones -- now available to preorder -- have lots of new features that are welcome upgrades over earlier iPhone models.
 Battery life is longer, and there are nifty camera tricks, better displays, a slimmer notch and even some new color options.
 While this stealth "S year" upgrade isn't as significant as last year's redesign and inclusion of 5G, there is enough here that Apple will still likely move many, many millions of iPhones.

 Especially when you consider the carrier pricing here in the US.